-Production tooling and supply chain was initiated in the second half of 2018.
-Experimental prototype No. 3 was commenced and completed in late 2018.
-The No. 3 prototype is currently being tested in road-no-road rugged terrain environments.
+Initial production tooling and supply chain was initiated in the second half of 2018.
+Experimental prototypes were commenced and completed in late 2018.
+The prototypes were being tested in road-to-no-road rugged terrain environments to determine production requirements and specifications.

 During 2019 Kelso continued to build on the stature of its brand as a leading developer and supplier of a wide range of proprietary tank car valves designed for use in the hazmat shipment market.
 The Company promoted its strategic plan of customer driven product development and business strategies to bring Kelso unique competitive advantages with its customers.
 Investments in customer driven co-engineered product development improved the probability of future market adoption.
-This allows focus on marketing initiatives to capitalize on future sales opportunities.
+This allowed focus on marketing initiatives to capitalize on future sales opportunities.

-Kelso focuses on its high-quality production capabilities.
+Kelso focused on its high-quality production capabilities.
 On January 15, 2019 Kelso received its M-1003 certification from the AAR after completion of a detailed audit which resulted in no material negative findings.
 The certification will be in effect until January 15, 2022.